Bedrock-OSS/bedrock-wiki/docs/blocks/tool-based-destruction.md

             "conditions": [
                 {
                     "condition": "match_tool",
-                    "count": 1, // Ensures that the hand is not empty "minecraft:match_tool_filter_all": [
+                    "minecraft:match_tool_filter_all": [
                         "minecraft:is_tool",
                         "minecraft:is_pickaxe" // Change this tag based on the tool type that must be used.